ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/how-to-filter-by-non-existing-field.js.markdown

 {PANEL: Query the collection (dynamic query)}

-* You can make a dynamic query on a collection to find which documents are missing the specified field.
+To run a dynamic query over a collection and find which documents are missing a specified field,

-* Use extension methods `not` & `whereExists` that are accessible from the [query](../../../client-api/session/querying/how-to-query) API.
+use the `not` and `whereExists` extension methods, accessible from the [query](../../../client-api/session/querying/how-to-query) API, as shown below.

-* This will either create a new auto-index or add the queried field to an existing auto-index.
+This will either create a new auto-index or add the queried field to an existing auto-index.
 Learn more about the dynamic query flow [here](../../../client-api/session/querying/how-to-query#dynamicQuery).

-{NOTE: }

-__Example__
+**Example**

 {CODE-TABS}
 {CODE-TAB:nodejs:DocumentQuery whereNotExists_1@client-api\session\Querying\filterByNonExistingField.js /}